microsoft/pai/manual/cluster-user/advanced-jobs.md

    <img src="/manual/cluster-user/imgs/export-and-import.png" width="100%" height="100%" />

-To see a full reference of job protocol, please check [openpai-protocol](https://github.com/microsoft/openpai-protocol/blob/master/schemas/v2/schema.yaml).
+To see a full reference of job protocol, please check [job protocol](https://github.com/microsoft/openpai-protocol/blob/master/schemas/v2/schema.yaml).

 ## Distributed Job Examples

 ### TensorFlow CIFAR10

 This example is a TensorFlow CIFAR-10 training job, which runs a parameter server and a worker.
-This job needs at least 5 GPUs to run.
+This job needs at least 5 GPUs.
 Please refer to [tensorflow-cifar10.yaml](https://github.com/microsoft/pai/blob/master/marketplace-v2/tensorflow-cifar10.yaml).

 ### Horovod PyTorch

 This example, [horovod-pytorch-synthetic-benchmark.yaml](https://github.com/microsoft/pai/blob/master/marketplace-v2/horovod-pytorch-synthetic-benchmark.yaml), is a Horovod benchmark using PyTorch and Open MPI.
-Please make sure the IFNAME settings fit your environment.
-It needs at least 8 GPUs to run this job.
+Please make sure the `IFNAME` setting in the job yaml fits your environment.
+It needs at least 8 GPUs.

 ## RDMA Jobs